eclipse-sumo/sumo/docs/web/docs/Simulation/NEMA.md

 - **traci.trafficlight.setNemaCycleLength(tlsID, cycleLength)**: the cycle length may change when you update the splits/max green.
 You need to set the new cycle length to make the new timing work without problems.

 All the updates in the signal timing parameters in the NEMA-phase controller will happen after the current cycle ended.

+# Configuration Errors

+The following errors may be raised:

+- **the phases before barrier X from both rings do not add up**: EXPLANATION FORTHCOMING
+- **Ring X does not add to cycle length**: EXPLANATION FORTHCOMING

+To simulate misconfigured controllers, both errors may be ignored by setting `<param key="ignore-errors" value="true"/>`.